 You can customize additional Form Properties by opening the Form Properties dialog box.
 To open Form Properties, just click on the Properties button at the top of your Forms Designer window.

 a.
 Form ID - This is the globally unique ID that is used to apply versioning, workflows and folders to your form.
 If you want to re-id your form, you can now Edit the Form ID.
-For example, if you have a live version of a form, and you make updates to the form in a test or sandbox version of the form, you can assign a Form ID to publish in another project simultaneously.
+For example, if you have a live version of a form, and you make updates to the form in a test or sandbox version of the form, you can assign a Form ID to publish in another folder simultaneously.
 When you're ready to publish the test form updates to the live form, you can re-id the test form with the id of the live form.
 This is a new feature in Forms Designer Beta 6.5.

 To change the ID on your form:

 - Click the Edit button.